Subset Relations of Sets

 and the equivalence relation, which we have not yet defined, can also be represented as a set of ordered pairs in this way.

-For the above definition to have meaning, we must first prove the following lemma.2
+For this definition to be meaningful, we must first establish the following lemma.2

 Proof